Skip to main content

 Lake Sunapee۪s monitoring buoy is part of the GLEON network, a global effort to record environmental conditions in freshwater lakes.
 Credit Midge Eliassen.

-Dr. Weathers is currently PI of a research project that trains graduate students in synthesis and analysis of sensor data as well as in the science of team science and associated skills. (http://fellowship.gleon.org/).
+Dr. Weathers also co-created and leads the GLEON Fellowship/Lake Expedition Programs which train cohorts of graduate students in synthesis and analysis of lake data as well as in the science of team science and leadership skills through creating products (e.g., Read et al. ; Dugan et al., Wander et al. 2024).